 Darren J. Abernethy is an ad tech, data privacy and cybersecurity attorney with more than a decade of experience, including in Am Law private practice in Washington, D.C. and as in-house counsel at startups and a leading privacy technology vendor.
 He advises clients on matters related to digital advertising, privacy law compliance, data breach management, M&A, and FTC best practices.

-Darren’s concentrations include the California Consumer Privacy Act (CCPA), the European Union General Data Protection Regulation (GDPR)/ePrivacy, digital advertising, direct marketing, and IP-related transactional matters.
+Darren’s concentrations include data-driven marketing campaigns, the California Consumer Privacy Act (CCPA) and other U.S. state privacy laws, the European Union General Data Protection Regulation (GDPR)/ePrivacy, direct marketing, and IP-related transactional matters.

 Kevin Scott counsels small and large entities, including merchants, medical providers, financial institutions, and educational institutions on the identification, evaluation, and management of first- and third-party data privacy and cybersecurity risks.
 Kevin advises on data privacy, cybersecurity breach response, and payment card industry standards and investigations.
 He has handled hundreds of breaches, often reducing public and regulatory scrutiny and protecting clients’ reputations.
 Kevin’s practice also includes advising clients on compliance with state, federal, and international laws and regulations.

 Adam Snukal’s practice is primarily focused around the centrality of technology across many verticals and industries, with an emphasis on health care, FinTech, privacy, cyber-security, Ad-Tech, entertainment, IT/cloud infrastructure, outsourcing and Aerospace/ New Space.
 Mr. Snukal also regularly counsels clients on their global privacy and data security compliance obligations, such as GDPR, HIPAA, CCPA, PCI, and more.
 Mr. Snukal’s clients range from large multi-nationals to emerging growth companies.